monica-agarwal/monica-agarwal.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Fellow at the [Institute for Policy Research](https://www.ipr.northwestern.edu) at [Northwestern University](https://www.northwestern.edu).
 I obtained my PhD from the [Department of Agricultural and Applied Economics](https://aae.wisc.edu) at the [University of Wisconsin-Madison](https://www.wisc.edu).

-I work on topics in applied microeconomics, economics of education and development economics.
+I work on topics in economics of education, applied microeconomics, and development economics.
 Please check out my [CV](/_pages/cv.md) and [Reseach](/_pages/research.md) for more info!

 <!--I am a development economist with a focus on the economics of education.
 Most of my current work is on affirmative action policies in early childhood.
 For more on my work please see my [research](/_pages/research.md).-->